zdharma-continuum/zinit/README.md

   <summary>Here are the new features and updates added to Zinit in the last 90 days.</summary>

 * 26-02-2020
+  - From now on `zinit self-update` reloads Zinit for the current session (after updating the plugin manager), and `zinit update --all/-p/--parallel` detects that `self-update` has been run in another session and also reloads Zinit right before performing the update.
+This way the update code is always the newest and consistent.

+* 26-02-2020
   - If the loaded object (plugin or snippet) is not already installed when loading, then Turbo gets automatically disabled for this single loading of the object – it'll be installed before prompt, not after it and also